 OSSL_CMP_CTX_push0_genm_ITAV() adds itav to the stack in the ctx which will be the body of a General Message sent with this context.

 OSSL_CMP_certConf_cb() is the default certificate confirmation callback function.
 If the callback argument is not NULL it must point to a trust store.
 In this case the function checks that the newly enrolled certificate can be verified using this trust store and untrusted certificates from the ctx, which have been augmented by the list of extraCerts received.
+During this verification, any certificate status checking is disabled.
 If the callback argument is NULL the function tries building an approximate chain as far as possible using the same untrusted certificates from the ctx, and if this fails it takes the received extraCerts as fallback.
 The resulting cert chain can be retrieved using OSSL_CMP_CTX_get1_newChain().

 OSSL_CMP_CTX_set_certConf_cb() sets the callback used for evaluating the newly enrolled certificate before the library sends, depending on its result, a positive or negative certConf message to the server.
 The callback has type